YeahOMA/omaBackdoor/README.md

 omaBackdoor v0.2 only uses 1 dependency which is Google GSON.

 I will not help you compile or implement this into your software.
 I am not responsible for any illegal usage of this PoC.

+I still know retards will still paste this into their shitty Phobos rename, before you do however, do note that this is extremely easy to detect and you WILL be caught.